 Do any of these customer service statistics sound familiar?
 That’s because they come from the most quoted customer service research report in the history of the internet.
 It’s true, the American Express research report has been quoted over 2000 times.
 In a niche industry like customer service, that number of citations is almost at a biblical-status.

 You might ask yourself: “Was the report that good for an entire blog post to be written about it?
 What is the purpose behind this suck up piece?”
-No lie, as I sit here at my coffee table singing the praises of a customer service survey, I feel as much like a movie critic as I think I ever will be.
+No lie, as I sit here at my coffee table singing the praises of a customer satisfaction survey, I feel as much like a movie critic as I think I ever will be.

 The real reason why I’m writing this up is because the American Express #WellActually Customer Service Report has mysteriously vanished.

 If you click on the link cited by over 2000 publications today, you will sadly end up at a 404 page (the ones that say “Page Not Found”).
 Go ahead, give it a try: https://about.americanexpress.com/news/pr/2017/wellactually-americans-say-customer-service-better-than-ever/

 As fanatics of improving the industry of customer service and customer experience, we refuse to let this cornerstone content go quietly into the night.
 Rescued from the ashes of digital dispair, you’ll see the report in its entirety as it was intended.
 Our goal is to enlighten the community.
 If you have an article that was previously linked to the famous report and are interested in giving your readers a better viewing experience, please consider linking to this post instead.

 Social media vent sessions may give the impression that the state of customer service is suffering.
 Not so fast, according to the 2017 Customer Service Barometer.
 The study, fielded by American Express (NYSE: AXP), shows U.S. consumers are happier than ever with the service companies provide.